marieak/Code-Samples/Data Science/README.md

 Exploration and Prediction.ipynb
 ---------------
-A python 3 Jupyter notebook demonstrating inline data visualizations and predictive models
+A python 3 Jupyter notebook with inline data visualizations and predictive models

 Objective